 The sticker price at Washington and Lee is $77,600.00.
 This sticker price includes costs for tuition, books and supplies, room and board, and other miscellaneous expenses.

 It’s also important to note that the cost of tuition can vary from year to year and you can expect the cost of tuition to rise over your four years in college.
 With that said, your financial aid will also be recalculated each year which will take into account any tuition increases.

 Washington and Lee University Net Price

 The sticker cost of Washington and Lee University is not actually what students will pay.
-Depending on factors including student and parent finances, the actual cost can be lower.
-This price that takes into account financial aid is also known as a “net price.”
+Depending on factors such as student and parent finances, the actual cost can be lower.
+This price that takes financial aid into account is also known as a “net price.”